THE FORCE BEHIND

 As survivors of sexual abuse, our founders were joined together through incredibly traumatic circumstances.
 They lifted each other up in their darkest moments, and now they want to be the support all survivors of sexual assault and abuse desperately need.

-Created by survivors of sexual assault that was enabled by Michigan State University, USA Gymnastics, and the US Olympic Committee, The Army of Survivors was founded by a diverse pool of athletes competing at all levels: gymnasts, divers, runners, softball players, volleyball players, and more.
+Created by survivors of sexual assault that was enabled by Michigan State University, USA Gymnastics, and the US Olympic Committee, The Army of Survivors was founded by a pool of athletes competing at all levels: gymnasts, divers, runners, softball players, volleyball players, and more.
 Our unique history allows us to bring awareness to the systemic problem of sexual abuse of athletes; our goal is to end this culture of abuse by ensuring all parties are held accountable, creating transparency in reporting, building an environment where athletes do not fear retaliation when reporting abuse, and advocating for change to protect survivors.

 Our Team

-JULIE ANN RIVERS-COCHRAN, MSW (she/her)
+JULIE ANN RIVERS-COCHRAN, MSW

 Executive Director

-KACEY LONG, MSW (she/her)
+KACEY LONG, MSW

 Director of Programs